tranbom/veman/README.md

 Upgrading the veman scripts can be useful when a new version of veman has been released to ensure compatibility of new veman features in a venv created with an older version of veman.

+All managed venvs can be upgraded with the option `--all`:

+`veman upgrade --all`

 ### Full list of available commands and options